ReactComponentKit/BKEventBus/README.md

 	eventBus.stop()
 ```

-Or You can stop event bus by deleting event bus.
+Or You can stop event bus by deleting it.

 ```
 // Define Event Bus